Overseas Students - Northern School of Contemporary Dance Northern School of Contemporary Dance

 This usually means passing a Secure English Language Test (SELT) from an approved provider; IELTS for UKVI, LanguageCert International ESOL SELT or PTE Academic UKVI.

-However as NSCD is a Higher Education Provider (HEP) we can assess your level of English through an alternative qualification providing it meets the required level.
+As NSCD is a Higher Education Provider (HEP) we can assess your level of English through an alternative qualification providing it meets the required level.
+This is assessed on a case by case basis.

 To enrol on an undergraduate course your English language qualification must be equivalent to the examples below: